AdobeDocs/graphql-mesh-gateway/src/pages/gateway/create-mesh.md

 aio api-mesh:describe
 ```

-Use the arrow and enter keys to select your Project and Organization.
-Alternatively, you can type to search for your Project and Workspace.
+The command returns a list of projects.
+Use the arrow and enter keys to select your project and organization.
+Alternatively, you can type to search for your project and workspace.
+The console then displays details about the project.

 <!-- Link Definitions -->
 [handlers]: source-handlers.md